 Intraoperative angiography is now frequently used as an adjunct to clipping and permits confirmation of aneurysm occlusion and patency of nearby vessels.
 The frequency of its use varies widely; however, many vascular neurosurgeons choose to use this technique selectively for difficult aneurysms.

-Recently, a new technique called near-infrared indocyanine green videoangiography (ICGA) has become popular as a novel less invasive way to assess aneurysm and blood-vessel patency during aneurysm surgery.
+A technique called near-infrared indocyanine green videoangiography (ICGA) has gained some popularity as a less invasive way of assessing aneurysm and blood-vessel patency during aneurysm surgery.
 After intravenous injection of the indocyanine green dye, an operating microscope equipped with appropriate software can within minutes detect blood flow within the vasculature using near infrared technology (see the video below).
 The technique is less invasive than intraoperative angiography, but one disadvantage is that only vessels that can be seen by the operating microscope can be evaluated.

 The details of the sophisticated surgical approaches and techniques used to explore and dissect in order to clip the various aneurysms are beyond the scope of this review.

-Most agree that an angiogram is necessary after surgery to confirm good clip placement with total obliteration of the aneurysm and patency of the surrounding vessels.
-In cases in which this is accomplished, the rebleeding rate is negligibly low.
+Most agree that angiography is necessary after surgery to confirm good clip placement with total obliteration of the aneurysm and patency of the surrounding vessels.
+In cases where these objectives are achieved, the rebleeding rate is negligibly low.

 Whether a patient who undergoes intraoperative angiography should undergo postsurgery angiography with the better equipment available in a dedicated angiography suite is also controversial, and practices vary.

-Triple "H" therapy (hypertension, hemodilution, and hypervolemia) remains the most important aspect of the medical management of vasospasm, but, in refractory cases in which medical management fails, use endovascular methods.
-Transluminal balloon angioplasty is the primary method of choice, but intra-arterial papaverine may be used for vasospasm in the distal vasculature, where balloons may not be able to access.
+So-called triple-H therapy (hypertension, hemodilution, and hypervolemia) remains the most important aspect of the medical management of vasospasm, but in refractory cases where medical management fails, endovascular methods are warranted.
+Transluminal balloon angioplasty is the primary method of choice, but intra-arterial papaverine may be used for vasospasm in the distal vasculature, which may not be accessible to balloons.
 Additionally, intra-arterial papaverine may be used to temporarily open vessels to permit passage of a balloon, which can then be used to treat the vasospasm.
 Papaverine has been shown to be short-lived and associated with more adverse side effects than angioplasty.

 Persistent hydrocephalus develops in approximately 20% of cases.
 In such instances, a shunting procedure, usually a ventriculoperitoneal shunt, is required.

-During the past 15 years, endovascular methods have been developed and refined to treat intracranial aneurysms.
+Various endovascular methods have been developed and refined to treat intracranial aneurysms.
 Initially, endovascular balloon occlusion of a feeding artery was performed.
 However, this procedure was soon followed by direct obliteration of the aneurysmal lumen, first by detachable balloons and later by microcoils.
-Guglielmi and colleagues described a detachable platinum microcoil for use in treatment of intracranial aneurysms.
+Guglielmi et al described a detachable platinum microcoil for use in treatment of intracranial aneurysms.
 These coils are soft and can be detached from the stainless steel guide by passing a very small direct current that causes electrolysis at the solder junction.
 Separation usually occurs within 2-10 minutes after satisfactory coil placement.

-Since the FDA approval of this device in 1995, some 150,000 patients have been treated with this technique worldwide.
-Coiling has become the primary treatment modality of aneurysms in many centers.
-Whereas coiling was initially used for aneurysms not amenable to surgical clipping, this technique can now be used to treat most aneurysms.
-The prior limitations, such as inability to coil aneurysms with wide necks or complex morphologies and high rates of recurrence secondary to coil compaction, have been addressed with complex shaped coils, balloon and stent technology, and biologically active coils.
+Since the approval of this device by the US Food and Drug Administration (FDA) in 1995, coiling has become the primary treatment modality of aneurysms in many centers.
+Whereas coiling was initially used for aneurysms not amenable to surgical clipping, it can now be used to treat most aneurysms.
+Previous limitations, such as inability to coil aneurysms with wide necks or complex morphologies and high rates of recurrence secondary to coil compaction, have been addressed with complex-shaped coils, balloon and stent technology, and biologically active coils.

-As more experience has been gained with some of the biologically active coils and stents, it has become clear that these advanced endovascular techniques, while of some increased benefit, may be associated with new and increased risks.
-Such risks need to be evaluated in regard to potential benefits and alternative strategies.
+Accumulating experience with some of the biologically active coils and stents has made it clear that these advanced endovascular techniques, though of some increased benefit, may also be associated with new and increased risks.
+Such risks must be evaluated in regard to potential benefits and alternative strategies.

-The Hydrocoil (Microvention, Inc), a newer biologically active coil, has been associated with a small incidence of aseptic meningitis and hydrocephalus.
-The Neuroform stent (Target, Boston Scientific), which has made endovascular therapy of many aneurysms possible that otherwise would not have been, requires the use of clopidogrel bisulfate (Plavix) for 6-12 weeks postprocedure and has been associated with an in-stent stenosis rate of 5.8% in short/medium term follow-up.
+The Hydrocoil (Microvention, Inc), a biologically active coil, has been associated with a small incidence of aseptic meningitis and hydrocephalus.
+The Neuroform stent (Target, Boston Scientific), which has rendered many aneurysms amenable to endovascular therapy that otherwise would not have been, requires the use of clopidogrel bisulfate for 6-12 weeks post procedure and has been associated with an in-stent stenosis rate of 5.8% in short- to medium-term follow-up.
 Fortunately, most of the stenoses are asymptomatic and often resolve over time.

-The most common coils used in endovascular procedures are platinum Guglielmi detachable coils (GDC).
+The coils most commonly used in endovascular procedures are platinum Guglielmi detachable coils (GDC).
 The purpose of the coil is to induce thrombosis at the site of deployment via electrothrombosis.
-Newer biologically active coils are coated with various substances to enhance permanency of the thrombus within the coiled aneurysm by permitting a denser packing or engendering a tissue response at the neck of the aneurysm that decreases blood flow into the aneurysm and subsequent recanalization.
+Biologically active coils are coated with various substances to enhance permanency of the thrombus within the coiled aneurysm by permitting a denser packing or engendering a tissue response at the neck of the aneurysm that decreases blood flow into the aneurysm and subsequent recanalization.

 Electrothrombosis occurs because white and red blood cells, platelets, and fibrinogen are negatively charged.
 If a positively charged electrode is placed in the bloodstream, it attracts these negatively charged blood components, promoting clot formation.